 I. Early Beginnings: Administration of Justice by the Mounted Police

 Initially, the North-West Mounted Police were in charge of administering justice in the Canadian prairies.

-Provision was also made for the appointment of one or more “fit and proper person or persons” to act as Stipendiary Magistrates.
-They did not have tenure and could be dismissed “at pleasure” by the federal cabinet.
+Parliament also made provision for the appointment of one or more “fit and proper person or persons” to act as stipendiary magistrates, who did not have tenure and could be dismissed “at pleasure” by the federal cabinet.

 II.
 The Development of the Judiciary

-In 1886, Parliament established the Supreme Court of the North-West Territories, which replaced the Stipendiary Magistrates with judges.
+In 1886, Parliament established the Supreme Court of the North-West Territories, which replaced the stipendiary magistrates with judges.
 The Supreme Court sat in Regina and consisted of five puisne judges, all of whom were appointed by the federal cabinet.
-(According to Black’s Law Dictionary, “puisne” is the title formerly used in English common-law courts for a judge other than the chief judge.)

 On September 1, 1905, The Saskatchewan Act came into force and created the province of Saskatchewan.
 However, the Supreme Court of the North-West Territories continued in existence until it was replaced by the Supreme Court of Saskatchewan in 1907.

 III.
 The Supreme Court